tejukaruna/ski/README.md

  hello this is my first file
+ hi this is second file from new branch
 #ski